 Sub-skill Can-Do Statement Describing Experiences Can describe personal events and future plans using connected speech.
 Narrating Events Can narrate short stories with sequencing (e.g. first, then, after that).
-Explaining Preferences Can give brief reasons and explanations.
+Explaining Preferences Can justify opinions or choices (e.g. I prefer... because...).
 Structured Speech Can give a short and clear talk on a familiar topic, using basic linking words (e.g. and, but, because, so) to organize ideas and provide simple reasons or explanations.
 Fluency Can speak understandably with limited hesitation.
 Pronunciation & Intonation Can use generally clear pronunciation and appropriate stress, though occasional mispronunciations may still occur.